-Reimagining Migration Responses in Ethiopia: Learning from migrant children and young people’s experiences.
-Summary Report.
+Reimagining Migration Responses in Sudan: Learning from migrant children and young people’s experiences.
+Summary Report

-Migration is a regular feature of life in Ethiopia and the Horn of Africa region.
-It takes multiple forms and is driven by numerous factors, including personal aspirations, economic exclusion and forced displacement as a consequence of inter-ethnic communal violence or natural disasters.
+Migration is a regular feature of life in Sudan and the broader region.
+It takes multiple forms and is driven by numerous factors, including personal aspirations, curiosity, problems accessing a livelihood in the context of poverty and economic exclusion, and forced displacement stemming from political persecution, armed conflict, or natural disasters.

 Children and young people make up a significant portion of the upwards of 3 million migrants in Sudan.
 Yet there is limited understanding of the ways in which children and young people view migration, or of the opportunities and risks that it poses for them.

 As part of a regional research series, 467 quantitative interviews were conducted with children and young people in Sudan.
 The data from these interviews provide insights from children and young people themselves.
 Building on the findings, the research suggests a number of principles and concrete actions to create a more protective environment for children and young people on their migration journeys.